 All registered auditors are listed in the register.
 If your auditor does not appear in that list, they are not currently registered.
 From 2 May 2017, financial reports must be audited by a registered auditor.
-There is a transitional period of three months for auditors appointed by the organisation or branch prior to 2 May 2017.
-This transitional recognition ceases on 2 August 2017.
+There was a transitional period of three months for auditors appointed by the organisation or branch prior to 2 May 2017.
+This transitional recognition ceased on 2 August 2017.

 When does the 5 consecutive financial years for rotating auditors start?

 The requirement began on 2 May 2017 and the five financial years do not include audits that were undertaken before this date.
 Only audits after 2 May 2017 will be counted towards the five consecutive financial years.

 Once registration is granted, you are registered until it is cancelled or suspended (by the ROC or at your request) or you die.
 There is no renewal requirement.

 How can I suspend or cancel my registration?

 My details in the register are incorrect, can I fix them?